Skip to Content

 Try this Chunky Potato Salad, or this Cold Broccoli Salad, or this BLT Macaroni Salad.

-How to make the best French Dip Sandwich
+How to make a Crockpot French Dip Sandwich

-Place the beef in a 4 quart slow cooker crockpot.
-Click for a 4 quart crockpot.
+Place the beef in a 4-quart slow cooker crockpot.

 seasoned beef chuck roast in a slow cooker crock pot.